UCL/research-computing-with-cpp/01cpp/sec04UnitTesting.md

     * Provide the bare number of methods
     * Don't provide setters if you don't want them
     * Don't provide getters unless the user needs something
     * Less to test.
-Use documentation to describe why
+Use documentation to describe why.

 ### Anti-Pattern 2: Constructing Dependent Classes